Learn step-by-step how to set up a basic blockchain network

 Create the IBM Cloud Kubernetes Service

-Create the IBM Cloud Kubernetes Service (IKS) on the IBM Cloud after you select the appropriate plan, Kubernetes version, flavor, etc. Make sure that the Kubernetes service cluster is completely deployed.
+Create the IBM Cloud Kubernetes Service (IKS) on the IBM Cloud after you select the appropriate plan, Kubernetes version, flavor, and more.
+Make sure that the Kubernetes service cluster is completely deployed.

 Create the IBM Blockchain Platform service instance on the IBM Cloud